jetbrains-academy/sql-course/Lesson8/task3/task.md

 We had to write the same counting subquery twice to find the maximum and then to find the row with the maximum value.
 This naturally raises concerns.
 First, shall we wish to modify the counting subquery, we have to do it twice.
-Second, will it be efficient, will the engine execute the counting subquery twice or not?
+Second, will it be efficient?
+Will the engine execute the counting subquery just once or twice?

 In the modern SQL, there is a good way to write a table expression just once and refer to it from different parts of a query.
 You may think of it as a function that returns a table and, probably, caches the result of calculations.